Greenhouse Heater (UK): The 6 Best Heaters on the Market in 2022

 - Cord Length: 1.5 metre

 What do people say about it?
 The 6 fins heat up instantly, and the heat radiates throughout the space almost immediately.
-The heater is also silent, and the adjustable temperature control is quite convenient and works without problems.
+This small heater is also silent, and the adjustable temperature control is quite convenient and works without problems.

 - Thermostat control